knative/eventing/docs/registry/README.md

 - `source`: is a valid URI.
 Refers to the CloudEvent source as it enters into the eventing mesh.

-- `schema` is a URI with the EventType schema.
+- `schema`: is a URI with the EventType schema.
 It may be a JSON schema, a protobuf schema, etc. It is optional.

-- `description` is a string describing what the EventType is about.
+- `description`: is a string describing what the EventType is about.
 It is optional.

 - `broker` refers to the Broker that can provide the EventType.